yijunyu/demo/README.md

 You will see the predicted probabilistic distribution of the class labels: the correctly classified label will be shown in blue, and the misclassified label will be shown in red.

-To understand why, click at the HTML file "datasets/github_java_10/1/1.html" and use the Preview button on the up-right corner of the tab to see visualization results in a split pane.
+To understand why, click at the HTML file "datasets/github_java_10/4/1.html" and use the Preview button on the up-right corner of the tab to see visualisation results in a split pane.
 The colours on the tokens indicate which parts of the code that have got the most attention by the classification algorithm.